ihonomic/Algorithmic-Sciences-task/README.md

 ```

-2. Connect to server by in string arguments to functions
+2. Connect to server by in string arguments to functions.
+Please ensure you're connected to the same IP address as the server

 ```python
 python client.py